DrMarkusVoss/pumla/ModellingGuideline.md

 In order to make re-use of single-source PlantUML models, it is necessary to follow some modelling rules in order to be easily able to create a tool that enables the re-use.
-So these rules and guidelines help us to keep the re-use tooling *pumla* simple in it's implementation.
+So these rules and guidelines help us to keep the re-use tooling *pumla* simple in its implementation.
 Without these rules, a lot more effort would need to go into the tooling to allow the same functionality.

+### Rule: *pumla* files are valid PlantUML files
+We only use PlantUML language in the *pumla* architecture descriptions.

+####*Rationale*
+That way, we can re-use the *pumla* model elements in each and every PlantUML diagram.

-### Rule: Atomicity
+### Rule: Atomicity of Model Element descriptions
-In the model files where the re-usable elements are modelled, do not model dependencies to other elements.
+In the model files where the re-usable elements are modelled, do not model other model elements or dependencies to other elements.
 Therefore, do not include other model files from here.
+You should have one file per model element.

 ####*Rationale*